adueck/journee-diary/README.md

 # journee (beta)

 A lightweight, simplified RedNotebook-type journal/diary app.
 Built with Electron.
-Makes text files.
+Makes a folder full of dated text files.

 ### Installing and Running